 Necessities vary based on if you’re in the Navy, Army, Marines, Coast Guard, Space Force, and also based on the location you’re going.

 If you plan to buy any of these items for your service-member, it would be best to make sure they’ll be practical for their situation.

 If you shop on Amazon, some of these items can also be shipped to APO/FPO addresses.
-In my experience, they’ve usually taken about a month to reach.
+In my experience, they’ve usually taken about a month or less to reach.

 The beds given are rarely comfortable.
 Using a mattress topper will allow for a good night’s sleep.

 My service-member can sleep anywhere, so this wasn’t necessary to buy.
 However, this is a must-have for some others, especially if they have back problems.